SchwarzIT/onyx/apps/showcase/content/en/components/03.basic/flyout-menu/index.md

 componentName: OnyxFlyoutMenu
 ---

-The flyout menu is used to build up navigation or action menus that are placed relative to a parent element and are shown on click or hover.
+The flyout menu is used to create navigation or action menus that are positioned relative to a parent element and appear when the user clicks or hovers over them.

 ## Examples

 ### Basic

-A pre-defined [system button](/components/buttons/system-button) will be used as trigger button if not defined otherwise.
+A predefined [system button](/components/buttons/system-button) is used as the trigger, if it is not overridden via the `button` slot.

+Options for the menu must be passed in using the `options` slot.
 Each option supports a label, icon and optional link by default but custom content can be passed as slot if needed.
 For more information, please refer to the [menu item](/components/basic/menu-item).

 <steps>